Banshra, Canning: Infrastructure

 According to the District Census Handbook 2011, Banshra covered an area of 7.1956 km^{2}.
 Among the civic amenities, it had 9 km roads, the protected water supply involved overhead tank and service reservoir.
 It had 371 domestic electric connections.
 Among the medical facilities it had 7 maternity and child welfare centres, a nursing home 1 km away, a veterinary hospital close by.
 Among the educational facilities it had were 10 primary schools and 1 senior secondary school.
 Among the industry and banking facilities, it had the branch of 1 nationalised bank.

 Transport

 Banshra is on the Piyali-Ghutiari Sharif Road.

 Ghutiari Sharif railway station is located nearby.

 Education

 Ghutiari Sharif BM Vidyapith is a Bengali-medium boys only institution established in 1963.
 It has arrangements for teaching from class V to class X.

 Ghutiary Sharif Bailka Vidyalaya is a Bengali-medium girls institution established in 1970.
-It has facilities for teaching from class V tp class XII.
+It has facilities for teaching from class V to class XII.

 Laxhminarayan High School is a Bengali-medium coeducational institution established in 2010.
 It has facilities for teaching from class VI to class VIII.